310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% endbubble %}

 {% bubble Midori %}
 Hehe, I used to think about being super tiny, too.
-I wanted to nap on the belly of a fluffy mascot character…♪
+I wanted to nap on the belly of a fluffy yuruchara…♪

 But in the end, I just got bigger and bigger… *Sigh,* so depressing…